 Health of calves managed in confinement

 Producers have indicated concern about the health of calves in confinement.
 Very little information is available to compare confinement situations to traditional pasture-based systems.
 In both cases, benchmarks would enhance producers’ ability to understand and manage disease.
 The project aims to measure the prevalence of risk factors and adverse health events, including diarrhea and respiratory disease, on producer operations.
 Resulting data will allow more accurate characterization of the impact of these diseases in both systems and the risk factors that drive disease events.
 With this information, control strategies that focus on disease prevention rather than antimicrobial treatment can be developed.
-Our plan is to capture information from 20 operations.
-Normal management protocols will be used to identify and treat diseased animals; however, producers will be asked record additional information to enable use of standardized case definitions for common diseases.
-To assess risk factors, producers will be asked to provide information related to cow condition at and following calving, information about calving conditions and difficulty, and information about characteristics of the calving group.
-Producers will also be asked to record abortions, perinatal death (still birth or death within 48 h), weak calves, incidences of diarrhea and pneumonia.
-Each outcome condition will be analyzed for association, using multivariate logistic regression, with appropriate risk factor variables.
+We captured information from 12 operations.
+Normal management protocols were used to identify and treat diseased animals; however, producers were asked record additional information to enable use of standardized case definitions for common diseases.
+To assess risk factors, producers were asked to provide information related to cow condition at and following calving, information about calving conditions and difficulty, and information about characteristics of the calving group.
+Producers were also be asked to record abortions, perinatal death (still birth or death within 48 h), weak calves, incidences of diarrhea and pneumonia.
+Each outcome condition was analyzed for association, using multivariate logistic regression, with appropriate risk factor variables.

 The original 5 focus groups, consisting of 43 innovative producers have agreed to serve as an advisory board.
 At the start of the project we will meet with each of the 5 groups to present our plan for data collection and get their help with refining the protocols for information that will be captured.
 Some of these producers will serve as cooperators for the economic and health assessment component of the project.
 We will meet with each group annually to provide progress reports, get feedback on the systems economic modeling, and plan outreach activities.
 Field days and workshops in year 2 and 3 will be designed to foster peer learning among producers.
 During these events we will ask some of the cooperating producers using integrated crop and cow/calf systems to discuss how they make it work on their farm.